 This water trail is one of nine designated heritage water trails in Michigan, offering 15 interpretive signs along the river.
 There are two “family-friendly” sections on the water trail.
 The first is the upper three miles from Lions Park in Bangor downstream to County Road 687.
 The other is an eight-mile section from the Basic Family Access Site (County Road 384) to South Haven.
 The section between County Road 687 and the Basic Family Access (CR 384) is called the "wilderness section," and paddlers can expect obstacles, major ones.
 Scroll down to the map for trailhead and river access locations.

 Pathway Maintenance 2022 Update: Our tree crew reports that they have opened sections from the Basic Family Landing (CR 384) downstream to the Black River Park in South Haven and as of June 23, 2022.
-The next section that we will do will be from Lion's Park in Bangor to County Road 687.
+The section that from Lion's Park in Bangor to County Road 687 (Robert & Marion Horton Memorial Access Site) has been cleared as of July 8, 2022.

 That leaves the middle section, from CR 687 downstream to CR 384 that is the section we affectionately call the "wilderness" because it is full of snags and obstacles and has defied our efforts to keep it clear.
 Safe paddling!